aws/aws-sdk-js-v3/clients/client-accessanalyzer/README.md

 <p>AWS IAM Access Analyzer helps identify potential resource-access risks by enabling you to identify
 any policies that grant access to an external principal.
 It does this by using logic-based reasoning to analyze resource-based policies in your AWS environment.
 An external principal can be another AWS account, a root user, an IAM user or role, a federated user, an AWS service, or an anonymous user.
+You can also use Access Analyzer to preview and validate public and cross-account access to your resources before deploying permissions changes.
 This guide describes the AWS IAM Access Analyzer operations that you can call programmatically.
-For general information about Access Analyzer, see the <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html">AWS IAM Access Analyzer section of the IAM User Guide</a>.</p>
+For general information about Access Analyzer, see <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html">AWS IAM Access Analyzer</a> in the <b>IAM User Guide</b>.</p>
 <p>To start using Access Analyzer, you first need to create an analyzer.</p>

 ## Installing